DXCAzureCoE/servicebus-monitoring/SendMessageToQueue/readme.md

 # Overview
-This is a mockup function sending data to a service bus queue.
+A mockup function sending data to a service bus queue.